focus-editor/focus/LOG.md

       and consider using floats or other units for font metrics
     - Simp.draw_text only allows integer positioning
     - Should we keep using GL_NEAREST for sampling?
-- Open file dialog
-    - Review and cleanup code
-    - Implement fuzzy searching with letter highlighting etc
-    - Don't rescan project dirs on every file change
+- Get rid of the window top bar
 - Reduce the number of draw calls
 - Subpixel rendering: support other types of panels (lookup ft2-lcd_rendering) (not useful for the editor, but may be useful for games)
 - Don't redraw if nothing has changed

 # DONE
++ Open file dialog
+    + On start, build a file list in the project
+    + Filter the list
+    + Don't leave empty space at the bottom because of scroll_y
+    + Support PAGE UP/DOWN
+    + Setup a file watcher and just rescan
+    + Actually open files
+    + Open files on click (release)
 + Input:
     + Draw a box and make it behave nicely when resizing
     + Draw an input box